TheDarkWolfer/TheDarkWolfer/README.md

 - Bash      (really love the portable aspect of bash, which I try to take advantage of by making most of my scripts either use no external dependencies or as little as possible)

 # What am I good at ?
 As said above, I take a great deal of interest in cybersecurity, and I find great pride in the security of my devices.
 I've been running Linux for a while and have been managing my own little network for a while, with little to no hiccups for a few years.
-I've also been studying for INE's eJPT, and plan on passing in soon enough.

 # How can you reach me ?
 Here are my contacts :